openclosure/AI-fart-generator/README.md

   * "A long-pent up fart finally erupts with a satisfying boom"
   * "A rapid-fire series of toots, like a barrage of mini explosions"
   * "A powerful rumble from the belly, unleashing a symphony of flatulence"

+## Suggested Uses

+- Improvising your own fart symphony
+- Pranking friends and family
+- Adding fart sound effects to your videos or podcasts